dwandro/resume/resume.md

 ##### Key Achievements

 - Led team in the deployment and support of new VPN servers at the onset of the COVID-19 pandemic.
-- Enabled the Network Operations Center team to restart Mattermost, Jira, and Confluence, to improve uptime and reduce MTTR for outages and impairments of these services.
+- Enabled the Network Operations Center team to restart critical collaboration services to reduce MTTR and business impact.
-- Established a Jira project to track the team's project tasks.
-Transitioned incoming developer requests into Jira.
-This enhanced the developer teams' visibility and improved customer statisfaction.
+- Transitioned incoming support requests to
+Jira to improve developer experience and customer satisfaction.

 #### Senior System Engineer <date>2018-12 - 2019-12</date>